Table of contents

 Siyeh Pass Loop

-One of the most spectacular and visually rewarding day hikes in Glacier, it begins in a dense spruce and fir forest.
+This is one of Glacier’s most spectacular and visually rewarding day hikes.
+It begins in a dense spruce and fir forest.
 It then climbs to high alpine meadows, crosses rivers and creeks to views of Blackfoot, Jackson, Piegan, and Sexton glaciers, and finally to the bases of Matahpi Peak and Mount Siyeh.
-The final set of switchbacks takes you to knockout views, than heads down around the top of the rocky pass with views of Saint Mary’s Lake and the Baring Creek Valley, and finally terminates at Sunrift Gorge.
+The final set of switchbacks takes you to knockout views, then heads down around the top of the rocky pass with views of Saint Mary’s Lake and the Baring Creek Valley, and finally terminates at Sunrift Gorge.
 Although it’s designated as a loop trail, it’s really a one-way trail that loops back to the start with a hop on the free shuttle.

 Quartz Lake Loop